Portugal Golden Visa: full guide (2025)

 Step 4.
 Apply for the Golden Visa Portugal program

 If you’re working through an agent or lawyer, they’ll support this stage and ensure you have everything required for your application to be processed.
-It’s common to wait a couple of months before you hear back from SEF about the next steps.
+It’s common to wait a couple of months before you hear back from AIMA about the next steps.

 Step 5.
-Attend your face to face SEF meeting
+Attend your face-to-face AIMA meeting

 Step 6.
 Receive your Golden Visa